Subtracting Fractions Worksheets

 As my old math professor would say, "We're about to put these fractions on a diet!"

 - Homework 2 - Just take a little off the top.
+You will give all of these fractions a haircut.

 The answer key was set up with reduced fraction at this point.